 “2016.09,” a poem from my sonnet sequence, is in amberflora.

-I am beginning my first semester teaching English and creative writing at Hartwick College tomorrow.
-Here are the syllabi for my three classes.
+I am beginning my second year teaching English and creative writing at Hartwick College this week.
+Here is the syllabus for my fall class: